 18. Trains follow their “own” timetable

 Trains have improved massively in the last few years in Italy.
-Some impressive high-speed modern trains are connecting big cities like Milan, Venice, Florence, Rome, and Naples.
+Some impressive high-speed modern trains connect big cities like Milan, Venice, Florence, Rome, and Naples.

 But if you move to less touristic cities or more rural areas, especially in the South of Italy, don’t be surprised about delays.